wp-plugins/bepro-listings-real-estate/readme.txt

 Real Estate Directory for aparements, houses, or other properties.
 Requires BePro Listings which provides, google maps, ajax search filter, and more

 == Description ==
-Google Maps, ajax search filter, **Galleries**, paid listings and front end upload are a small subset of the plethora of features offered with the base 100% FREE BePro Listings plugin.
-This addon introduces **Real Estate** property focused information.
-This combination guarantees a Realestate focused **directory listings** experience for your customers, allowing you to manage and feature your Real Estate inventory.
+This is an addon for "BePro Listings".
+Its sole purpose is to introduce **Real Estate** property details to listings.
+It builds upon the already provided BePro Lisitngs foundation which includes, Google Maps, ajax search filter, **Galleries**, paid listings and front end upload.
+This combination guarantees a Realestate focused directory listings experience for your customers, allowing you and your **Real Estate agents** to manage and feature your inventory.

-Requires BePro Listings which is 100% FREE.
-Download and install it here on wordpress.org
+Download and install BePro Listings which is 100% FREE.

 - http://wordpress.org/plugins/bepro-listings/